oncoray/mirp/README.md

   structures are more flexible.
 File import of new modalities can be implemented as a relevant subclass of `ImageFile`.
 - MIRP uses type hinting, and makes use of the `Self` type hint introduced in Python 3.11.
 MIRP therefore requires Python 3.11 or later.
+- MIRP now uses the `ray` package for parallel processing.

 ## Examples